On Being a Jewish Parent

-The most influential man who ever lived, does not appear on any list I have seen of the hundred most influential men who ever lived.
+The most influential man who ever lived does not appear on any list I have seen of the hundred most influential men who ever lived.
 He ruled no empire, commanded no army, engaged in no spectacular acts of heroism on the battlefield, performed no miracles, proclaimed no prophecy, led no vast throng of followers, and had no disciples other than his own child.
-Yet today more than half of the 6 billion people alive on the face of the planet identify themselves as his heirs.
+Yet today more than half of the billions of people alive on the face of the planet identify themselves as his heirs.

-His name, of course, is Abraham, held as the founder of faith by the three great monotheisms, Judaism, Christianity and Islam.
+His name, of course, is Abraham, held as the founder of faith by the three great monotheisms, Judaism, Christianity, and Islam.
 He fits no conventional stereotype.
-He is not, like Noah, described as unique in his generation.
-The Torah tells us no tales of his childhood as it does in the case of Moses.
+He is not described as unique in his generation, as in the case of Noah.
+The Torah tells us no tales of his childhood, as it does in the case of Moses.
 We know next to nothing about his early life.
-When God calls on him, as He does at the beginning of this week’s parsha, to leave his land, his birthplace and his father’s house, we have no idea why he was singled out.
+When God calls on him, as He does at the beginning of this week’s parsha, to leave his land, his birthplace, and his father’s house, we have no idea why he was singled out.

 Yet never was a promise more richly fulfilled than the words of God to him when He changed his name from Abram to Abraham:

 “For I have made you father of many nations.”Gen. 17:5

 There are today 56 Islamic nations, more than 80 Christian ones, and the Jewish state.
 Truly Abraham became the father of these many nations.
 But who and what was Abraham?
 Why was he chosen for this exemplary role?